eubr-bigsea/comps-hdfs/README.md

 # Integration: COMPSs and HDFS
 ----------------------

+## How to Configure the Integration

+First, you need to import the library ["HDFS_Integration.jar"](https://github.com/eubr-bigsea/compss-hdfs/tree/master/Examples/COMPSsHDFS_model) in your project.

+Second, you also need to export the enviroment variable which represent the path of hdfs, example:

+`export MASTER_HADOOP_URL=hdfs://localhost:9000`

 ## How to Run a application

-First, you need to import the library ["HDFS_Integration.jar"](https://github.com/eubr-bigsea/compss-hdfs/tree/master/Examples/COMPSsHDFS_model) in your project.

 Before execute a code, remember to start the HDFS:

 `sbin/start-dfs.sh`

-And the rest is normal, I prefer to use the script like:
+Then, I prefer to use the script like that to execute:

-`runcompss -m -d --classpath=$DIRECTORY/COMPSs_simple_HDFS.jar sample1.WordCount`
+`runcompss -m -d --classpath=$DIRECTORY/COMPSs_simple_HDFS.jar sample1.WordCount` which you need to change `$DIRECTORY` to the path of the jar.

 ### Example: WordCount